Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 If you have found an error in this article, or if you need assistance incorporating this article into your course, please contact the Faculty Instructional Support Specialist.

-Creating a Graded VoiceThread Assignment
+Blackboard Ultra: Creating a Graded VoiceThread Assignment

 You can require students to Create a VoiceThread of their own to submit, Comment on a VoiceThread you’ve created, or simply Watch a VoiceThread from start to finish.

-Assignment Builder
+Start with Assignment Builder

-Submit a Comment: Students will be required to submit a comment on an existing VoiceThread.
+Comment: Students will be required to submit a comment on an existing VoiceThread.

 2. When the assignment creation window opens select a VoiceThread from your Library (or create a new one by clicking on Create new VoiceThread).